-You’ve Been Arrested for DWI in Charlotte – What To Do Now?
+You’ve Been Arrested for DWI in Charlotte – What To Do Right Now?

 Thank you for visiting our firm’s website.
-We have purposefully put alot of real information about NC DWI law and hope we have helped you have a better understanding of what you are facing.
-After you have had an opportunity to read this material, please call one of our attorneys to personally review your particular case.
+We have purposefully put a lot of real information about what to expect and hope it helps answer some of your initial questions.
+After you have had an opportunity to read this material, please feel free to call us for a confidential review your particular case.
+Every case is unique, and individual facts can sometimes make a real difference in outcome.
 We will give you a candid assessment and explain your “worst case scenario.”
-The consultation is free, and you can reach us after hours and weekends.
-You can speak with Mr. Reeves directly by calling his personal cell phone at 704-351-7979.
-Or, if you prefer, you can email him at email@example.com.
-We look forward to hearing from you.
+The consultation is free, but the advice and guidance will help you sleep better tonight.